seiyria/drakkar/_other/misc-facts.md

 ## Miscellaneous

+* You can see if an area is twiggable by checking the description of the twig.
+If the glow is subdued, you can't twig out.

 * Most lairs can see through Limited Invisibility (liminv).

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.